 Penta’s purity is measured in parts per billion—that should tell you something about its purity level.
 Penta’s 13-step purification process is the best in the industry, making it an easy winner if you are looking for filtered bottled water.

 Best-tasting bottled water: Fiji Natural Artisanal Water

 Fiji has long made a name for itself for its excellent-tasting bottled water, and there’s a good reason for it.
 Fiji tops all its competitors with its clear, crisp taste.

 Best bottled water with electrolytes: Propel Electrolyte Water

 Designed with athletes in mind, Propel is great if you need electrolytes for exercise but don’t want the sugars that come with traditional sports drinks.

 Who should buy bottled water?

-Bottled water is well-suited for people who live locations with untrustworthy local water supplies, or who want to be prepared in case of a disaster.
+People who want to be prepared for disasters.
+Even if you have good tap water now, stashing some bottled water away in case of a disaster is a good idea.
 A well-stocked emergency shelter should include both bottled water and long-term food storage.